Proxy Statement and Form S-4 Disclosure

 • Joint proxy and prospectus is ONE document with TWO regulatory hats.
 Schedule 14A for the vote, Form S-4 for the new stock.
 It is the standard vehicle for stock-for-stock public mergers and is filed on Form S-4.
 The exam tests recognition of this combined structure.

-Proxy Filing and Review Timeline
+What Is the Proxy Filing and Review Timeline?

 The SEC review window and the mailing-to-meeting interval together drive much of the gap-period length.